May 2020 – On the eve that France comes out of lockdown, our editor ponders over this last day and a new purpose.

 After last night’s storm, the air is thinner but still feels warm enough to brave the outdoors in just a t-shirt.
 The sky is a dull grey that flattens all shadows, but there is a certain cheerfulness in the air.
 Families culminate around the smooth white walls of Saint Mary’s Church that marks the centre of the Batignolles, a youngish pushchair-donning-family type of neighbourhood.
-Le Comptoir des Batignolles serves spritzes with ice cubes that clink dully against the sides of plastic glasses to locals who stand on the pavement chatting away their Sunday afternoon before the rain sets in again.
+Around the corner, Le Comptoir des Batignolles serves clandestine spritzes with ice cubes that clink dully against the sides of plastic glasses to locals standing on the pavement, chatting their Sunday afternoons away.

-On rue Legendre, one of the area’s main arteries lined with bohemian-bourgeois boutiques and restaurants, a crew of slightly tipsy new owners (or perhaps they’re the old ones who managed to gather enough courage and cash to reopen?) are peeling off a sign slapped on the icing-pink window of Les Françaises restaurant advertising that the lease is up for grabs.
-And in some shuttered shops, the lights are on revealing staff dusting off shelves and swapping end-of-season tweed coats and suede boots for summery flower-print dresses in windows.
+On rue Legendre, one of the area’s main arteries lined with bohemian-bourgeois boutiques and restaurants, a crew of slightly tipsy new owners are peeling off a ‘to let’ sign slapped on the icing-pink window of Les Françaises restaurant.
+And in some shuttered shops, the lights are on, staff dusting off shelves and swapping end-of-season tweed coats and suede boots for summery flower-print dresses in windows.

-The streets are Sunday-quiet with the occasional couple lugging back an oversized pack of Leffe beers (I didn’t know they came in packs that big, or maybe they’ve made special end-of-lockdown-sized packs) for all the barbecues, picnics and apéros (drinks) they’ve planned from tomorrow.
-I’m imagining the cool tingle of the beer bubbles on my tongue – but being five months pregnant, beer will have to wait.
+The streets are Sunday-quiet with the occasional couple lugging back an oversized pack of Leffe beers (I didn’t know they came in packs that big, or maybe they’ve made special end-of-lockdown-sized packs) for all the barbecues, picnics and apéros they’ve planned from tomorrow.
+I’m imagining the cool tingle of the beer bubbles on my tongue.